CelestialBoon/celestialboon.github.io/docs/other/you-are-what-you-eat.md

 @celestialboon
 ·
 Feb 13, 2020
 So people sometimes say "We are what we eat."
-It feels true, but not *that* much, right?
+It feels true, but not THAT much, right?
 Doesn't it all get broken down into nutrients anyway?
 Don't we just need the right nutrient sludge to sustain the body?
 Nope!
 Nutrition is much more than keeping the body fed.
 Alberto Albero
 Evergreen tree
 @celestialboon